theblueskies/publine/README.md

 ## Deploy infrastructure

+Prerequisites:

-Prerequisite: Setup your AWS access key and secret in `~/.aws/credentials`
+- Setup your AWS access key and secret in `~/.aws/credentials`
+- In your S3 account, create a bucket called `publinestate`.
+This name is currently hardcoded in [infrastructure/main.tf](https://github.com/theblueskies/publine/blob/main/infrastructure/main.tf#L11)

+Run the following -

 1. `export AWS_PROFILE=name_of_your_profile_in_aws_credentials`
 2. `terraform init`